 Our theory remains simple: happy animals create a healthy yield.
 Almost all the cows have been bred and reared by us.
 They graze the fields in the summer but live undercover between November and March, eating silage made from grass and other crops grown on the farm.
 With rubber-floored cubicles to sleep in, plenty of water to drink and scratching posts for comfort, they winter in the cow building until the weather picks up.

-We hope to inform visitors about the wonderful food that comes from this and other British farms.
+We aim to inform visitors about the wonderful food that comes from this and other British farms.
 Throughout the year you will find dishes on the menu that are made with our cheeses, ice cream made from our milk, vegetables that are wheeled in from the fields, and traditional fruits picked from the orchard.
 Many of the hundreds of eggs laid on a daily basis (at least in the lighter months of the year) are used in our kitchens.

 We work to create wildlife habitats to benefit both the surrounding environment and our produce and crops.
 Many miles of hedgerow, for example, are managed to keep the cows and sheep in the fields, but also to provide homes for birds, bats and beetles that thank us for our hospitality by feeding on the pests that damage our crops.

 We use clover leys to provide nitrogen for grass growth and employ methods such as crop rotation to help with weed control and build soil fertility.
 Recycled wastes like compost and farmyard manures also enrich the soil and encourage growth.

 We have a Countryside Stewardship Agreement with Natural England that helps us to enhance and conserve the landscape, its wildlife and history, and to help people to enjoy them.